If your dog died suddenly, you may still feel shocked and confused. Here’s how to know if it’s too soon to think about getting another dog.

 If you feel indecisive about getting another dog, or if you think it’s too soon to get another dog, don’t do it yet.
 Wait until you feel mostly positive and peaceful about adopting another dog.

-Do you have any questions or thoughts on your dog’s sudden death, or if it’s too soon to get another dog?
+Do you have any thoughts on your dog’s sudden death, or if it’s too soon to get another dog?
 Please comment below.